telerik/teststudio-docs/docs/automated-tests/recording/recording-telerik-kendo-ui-components.md

 ### The Important Topics to Note about the Translators Versioning

 * The _Translators Version_ setting is __set on project level__ through the <a href="/features/project-settings/translators" target="_blank">Project Settings -> Translators</a>.
 This setting is __used for recording and quick test execution__.
 * Mapping of the matching versions of the releases and components is listed <a href="/features/project-settings/translators#test-studio-mapping-to-ui-components-versions" target="_blank">here</a>.
 * __Test lists created in the project inherits the current value of the  _Translators Version_ setting on project level__.
 From that point on the setting is __maintained separately__ per each test list in the dedicated <a href="/features/test-lists/test-list-settings#general-tab" target="_blank">test list settings</a>.
 * All existing test lists scheduled for remote runs automatically upload the changes in their settings to the Storage.
 Thus no downtime of test list runs is expected.
 * When you open any existing project in Test Studio v.2022.1.412, it gets upgraded - this process __adds the _Translators Version_ setting for the project and for the existing test lists__ following the below version mapping logic:

-    * A project __created and last used in Test Studio v.2021.1.215 or any previous version__ gets upgraded in v.2022.1.412 and the _Translators Version_ setting for the project and for all test lists is set to R32021.
+    * A project __created and last used in Test Studio v.2021.1.215 or any previous version__ gets upgraded in v.2022.1.412 and the ___Translators Version_ setting for the project and for all test lists is set to R32021__.
-    * A new __project created in Test Studio v.2022.1.412 uses the _Translators Version_ setting with value _'Latest'___.
-That way it indicates the translators support the latest available version of the Telerik and Kendo components.
-If you leave the setting that way, it will be converted to the specific version (R12022SP1) when the project is upgraded in a new version of Test Studio.
+    * A new __project created in Test Studio v.2022.1.412 and later uses the _Translators Version_ setting with value _'Latest'___.
+It indicates that the translators version in current Test Studio project support the latest available (at the time of the Test Studio release) version of the Telerik and Kendo UI components.
+The detailed mapping of the matching versions for translators and components can be found <a href="/features/project-settings/translators#test-studio-mapping-to-ui-components-versions" target="_blank">here</a>.
+    * For __each next Test Studio version new project and project upgrade, the _Translators Version_ setting remains with value _'Latest'___.
+If you need to set a fixed version to use for the translators, you need to change the _Translators Version_ setting to the corresponding Telerik and Kendo UI components as per the mapping listed <a href="/features/project-settings/translators#test-studio-mapping-to-ui-components-versions" target="_blank">here</a>.

 [0]: /img/automated-tests/recording/recording-translators/highlight-components.gif